Guinea Food Guide

 Tamarind Juice

-Sweet-tart drink made from tamarind pods, sugar, and water.
-Refreshing and nutritious, rich in vitamins.
+A sweet-tart drink from tamarind pods, sugar, and water.
+It's good for you, with plenty of vitamins.
 Sold by street vendors and in restaurants.

 Green Tea (Ataya)

-Strong green tea prepared in three rounds, each progressively sweeter.
-The tea ceremony is a social ritual, especially in Fouta Djallon region.
-Influenced by Moorish and Fulani traditions.
+Strong green tea poured in three rounds, each one sweeter than the last.
+Making it is a social ritual, especially in the Fouta Djallon, and it draws on Moorish and Fulani custom.